 Moreover, eating raw raspberries after exercise is beneficial for athletes because they support a good night’s sleep.

-It’s vital for elite as well as amateur athletes to get a quality night’s sleep.
+Elite and amateur athletes should get a quality night’s sleep.
 Sleep is an essential component of muscle recovery.
 During sleep, the body releases the human growth hormone, which is essential for muscle growth and repair.

 Among other benefits, this powerful anabolic hormone promotes the synthesis of new proteins.